 Online forms are conveniently there for us throughout many of the actions that we perform online.
 Whether signing up or logging in, providing our shipping information or subscribing to a newsletter, online forms can be trusted to guide us along the way.
-And if you’re in the process of creating a website for your business, it’s very likely that you’ll need to incorporate a form builder to better cater to your site visitors’ needs - as well as your own needs as a business owner.
+And if you’re in the process of deciding how to make a website for your business, it’s very likely that you’ll need to incorporate a form builder, as a part of your website, to better cater to your site visitors’ needs - as well as your own needs as a business owner.

 When done well, online forms become a seamless part of the browsing experience, adding ease and efficiency to our online activities.
-This guide covers everything you need to know about online forms, from what they are, to an explanation of their major components, and how to add them to your website when you build it, or as part of a website update process.
+This guide covers everything you need to know about online forms, from what they are, to an explanation of their major components, how to incorporate them within your website design, and how to add them to your website when you build your site, or as part of a website update process.

 What is an online form?